Mussina123/Mussina123/README.md

 # 👋 What I've Been Working On

-> Fullstack engineer focused on backend architecture, infrastructure, and
-> performance at scale.
-Lately I've been shifting from primarily frontend work
-> into deeper backend and platform engineering.

----

-## 🚀 Recent Focus

 ### ⚙️ Backend & Infrastructure
 - Architecting multi-tier caching services to reduce external API costs and improve performance at scale